dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 ## Order Button
-To order PCBs from us, just click the **Fabrication Output...** button, like image below, and you will be redirected to an order page.
+To order PCBs from us, just click the **Fabrication Output...** button in the PCB Editor window, as shown in the image below, and you will be redirected to an order page.
 In that page you can place an order quickly and easily.
-At the same time, you can download your Gerber and drill files (and open them in a 3rd party Gerber Viewer to check them!).
-Honestly, we hope that you will support EasyEDA by ordering your PCBs from us but you are welcome to download the Gerber and drill files and send them to your favorite PCB house.
+At the same time, at the clcik of a button, you can check the Gerber and drill files in our Online Gerber Viewer and then download your files.
+Obviously, we hope that you will support EasyEDA by ordering your PCBs from us but you are welcome to download the Gerber and drill files and send them to your favorite PCB house.

 ![](images/pcbFabrication.png)

 ## PCB Order from EasyEDA Editor
    When you click the `Fabrication Output...` button your order is coming from within the EasyEDA editor environment so you don't need to input information about **Layers**, **Width** and **Height**; EasyEDA fills this information in for you.

    On the order form page you will find a real time price.
 Most of the time this price is the final cost however if, for example, you change the Layers to 4 or 6, you will find the price field changes to **Quote**.
-If that happens, don't worry: just click the `Save to Cart` button and we will email a quote for the final price for you ASAP.
+If that happens, don't worry: just click the `Save to Cart` button and we will email a quote for the final price to you ASAP.

  **Note.** When you add your PCB to the cart, EasyEDA saves a copy of Gerber files *at that time*.
-If you then change your PCB back in then PCB editor, *EasyEDA does not synchronize your Gerber files to the updated PCB design*.
+If you then change your PCB back in the PCB editor, *EasyEDA does not synchronize your Gerber files to the updated PCB design*.
 The only way is to delete the earlier version of the PCB from your Cart and then add the updated design as a new item.

 ![](images/PCBOrderPage1.png)

 ## PCB Order from Order Link
-  You maybe would like to upload your own Gerber files or Gerber files from Eagle, Pads, or Altium Design.
+  If you would like to upload your own Gerber files from a third party PCB tool such as Eagle, Pads, or Altium Design.
 To do this, just click this link [https://easyeda.com/order](https://easyeda.com/order) to order.
 This page will let you upload your own Gerber Files.

 ![](images/PCBOrderPage2.png)